mykeln/teslaprep/model_y_checklist.md

 - [ ] 26.
 Sunvisor driver and passenger lights.

 ## SECTION E - Inspect charging ability
 - [ ] 1.
-Check the charge port door for proper operation.
+Check the charge port door for proper operation and alignment.
 - [ ] 2.
 Check charge port indicator light.
 - [ ] 3.
 Ensure the vehicle will accept a charge.
 - [ ] 4.
 Check the mobile charging kit.
 Test it to ensure it works.